rscope-user/bro-scripts-for-tests/exfil-detection-framework/README.md

 rate returns below the threshold or when the connection ends, the byte counting stops.
 If the byte count is above a threshold (defaults at 64 K) a Notice is issued that includes the byte count of the burst which is a rough estimate of the size of the file that was transferred.

-Below are two rough illustrations of the traffic feature we exploit to detect file uploads:

 Upstream TCP byte rate in session with file transfer
 ----------
 ```